lidofinance/docs/docs/guides/steth-integration-guide.md

 shares[account] = balanceOf(account) * totalShares / totalPooledEther
 ```

-#### 1 wei corner case
+#### 1-2 wei corner case

-stETH balance calculation includes integer division, and there is a common case when the whole stETH balance can't be transferred from the account, while leaving the last 1 wei on the sender's account.
+stETH balance calculation includes integer division, and there is a common case when the whole stETH balance can't be transferred from the account, while leaving the last 1-2 wei on the sender's account.
 Same thing can actually happen at any transfer or deposit transaction.
+In the future, when the stETH/share rate will be greater, the error can become a bit bigger.
+To avoid it, one can use `transferShares` to be precise.

 Example: